 Where to Find Scooter Pies

 You might be curious about why Scooter Pies were so popular and where you can buy them.
-Scooter Pies have been discontinued but Moon Pies have never changed their manufacturer, are still widely available today.
+Scooter Pies have been discontinued, but Moon Pies have never changed their manufacturer and are still widely available today.

 Where to Find Moon Pies

 Chattanooga Bakery in Tennessee continues to make Moon Pies today.
-They are available at several retailers across the United States, such as Walmart and Costco.
-Visit Chattanooga Bakery’s website for a full list of retailers who sell Moon Pies.
+They are available at several retailers across the United States, such as Walmart, Costco, and Amazon.
+Visit Chattanooga Bakery’s website for a list of retailers selling Moon Pies.
 You can also order a box of Moon Pies online from Amazon and have them shipped to your house.

 Little Debbie Marshmallow Pies